brenns10/brennan.io/_posts/2021-03-03-textboxes.md

 ---
 layout: post
-title: Please Stop Using keyCode for Form Validation
+title: Please Stop Form Validation on Key Strokes
 description: |
-  Not everyone uses QWERTY
+  Formerly "Please Stop Using keyCode for Form Validation".
 ---

 Today I encountered a bug in a web form.
 A textbox required a numeric value, but